andyatkinson/andyatkinson.github.io/book-contest.md

 ## How to enter

 1. Subscribe **and click confirm email** at [pgrailsbook.com](https://pgrailsbook.com).
-This gives me a confirmed way to reach you.
-I hope you'll stick around as a subscriber, but it's of course optional.
+This gives me a way to reach you.
+I hope you'll stay as a subscriber, but it's optional.

 1. Contact me and let me know.
-To do that, DM me on social media (links below) or [contact me](/contact) here.
-Include the email address you subscribed with and your first name.
+To do that, DM me on social media (links below) or [contact me here](/contact).
+Include the email address you subscribed with. *Already subscribed?* Contact me and let me know.

-1. I'll reply back to you and confirm I see your info and that you're officially entered.
+1. I'll reply to you confirming you're officially entered.

-1. I'll do a drawing of winners at random, and email everyone that participated!
+1. I'll do a drawing of winners at random online (see Loom below) and email winners and all participants!

 Good luck!